recove6005/hospital/dummy_project/README.md

 # dummy_project

-A dummy project for test and practicing with flutter
+A dummy project for testing and praticing

 ## Getting Started